appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 | `string` | `all`                       | false    |

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/9NwNk4QRJxdbX0zQviNE"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/9NwNk4QRJxdbX0zQviNE"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### fuzziness

 Useful for showing the correct results for an incorrect search parameter by taking the fuzziness into account.
 For example, with a substitution of one character, `fox` can become `box`.
 Read more about it in the elastic search https://www.elastic.co/guide/en/elasticsearch/guide/current/fuzziness.html.